New York School of Applied Design for Women: 1908 landmark building

-Ongoing activities
+Educational developments

-By 1910, there were 4,000 women who had attended the school.
-Beginning that year, there was an affiliation with Columbia University that allowed the school's students to take courses at Columbia for two years, and then enroll in Columbia.
+By 1910, 4,000 women had attended the school.
+Beginning that year, an affiliation with Columbia University allowed the design school's students to take courses at Columbia for two years, and then enroll in Columbia.
 The affiliation continued until 1912 when the Atelier Columbia was established; Atelier Corbett was a forerunner of this organization.
 Austin W. Lord was also an instructor of architecture courses.
-In 1915, architect James Monroe Hewlett and Anne Dornin where architecture instructors.
+In 1915, architect James Monroe Hewlett and Anne Dornin were architecture instructors.

 For her role with the school, Dunlap Hopkins was awarded the Michael Friedsam Gold Medal.
 The citation stated, "Courageous leader in the education of women, student of the arts and friend of the artists, sympathetic teacher of young designers destined to improve by their work and their ideas the standards of art in industry, founder of the New York School of Applied Design and for 45 years its guide and counselor, devout adherent of the belief that the might of the fine design will make the right of successful industrial art."
 She died in 1939.

-Architect Harvey Wiley Corbett eventually became President of the school in 1938, a position he held until his death in 1954.
+Architect Corbett became President of the school in 1938, a position he held until his death in 1954.